Tomosawa/MYNOVA-Sparkin/docs/windows-application.md

 #### Adding New Features

 1. **Service**: Add new functionality to the Sparkin Service by extending the `SparkinService` class
-2. **Configuration App**: Add new UI elements and functionality to the configuration application
+2. **Client App**: Add new UI elements and functionality to the Sparkin Client application
 3. **Credential Provider**: Extend the credential provider to support additional authentication scenarios
+4. **Shared Library**: Add new functionality to the Sparkin Lib for shared use across components

 #### Modifying the Communication Protocol